In Search of a White Identity at The Actors Centre

 Two men, Patrick (Henry) and Mickey (Drew Edwards), one black and one white, are locked in the same police cell after being arrested at a protest.
 They were on opposing sides but, through the coincidence of being in the same cell, they recognise each other from childhood.
 However, despite similar social conditions growing up in pre-gentrified Hackney, their lives took very different trajectories.
 As they share their stories, they come to realise the common causes and shared patterns of their struggles.

-With limited set design and movement – both constrained by the cell – the production, directed by Victoria Evaristo, highlights the feelings of confinement that arise from a failure to be heard.
+With limited set design and movement – both constrained by the cell – the play, directed by Victoria Evaristo, highlights the feelings of confinement that arise from a failure to be heard.
 Mickey’s anger and Patrick’s perpetual fear represent two sides of the same coin.
 The police cell also highlights that the two men are dealt an equally unfavourable hand amid a legal system that incriminates them for their race and class.

 In Search of a White Identity was originally part of The Actors Centre’s Working Class season, curated by Actor Awareness in 2019.
 The stream of the re-visioned production is confusing – it appears to be experimental, but is not free-flowing.
 Though the idea of containing conflicting ideologies to gain a common understanding is exciting in theatrical works of this kind, this play is dull and lacks the necessary life to make it relatable, let alone entertaining.